 Research has also shown that even when social economic factors are adjusted for, there is still a major disparity regarding access to diabetes technology.

 Despite studies illustrating a direct correlation between pump use and improved health outcomes as well as quality of life, Latinx and African American youth are less likely to be offered an insulin pump.
-Specifically, 61% of white participants used a pump, whereas only 29% of African American and 39% of Latinx were using insulin pumps.
+Specifically, 61 percent of white participants used a pump, whereas only 29 percent of African American and 39 percent of Latinx were using insulin pumps.

 Many patients with diabetes have reported racial discrimination practices during their healthcare visits, such as a lower number of provider foot examinations being offered to BIPOC patients than offered to non-Hispanic white patients.
 Overall, this study found that discrimination in healthcare “was associated with worse diabetes care and more diabetes complications” and that “factors beyond patients’ own behaviors may be the main source of differential outcomes.”

 Recent research continues to demonstrate the systemic issues BIPOC living with diabetes have at all levels of life, including within healthcare.
 And although we are a long way away from true health equity, it is worth highlighting some of the ongoing efforts by advocates and scientists to improve these disparities.

 One such trial attempted to fix some of these disparities by using photovoice to promote diabetes self-management in Latinx patients.
 Photovoice is a method in which patients take photographs of their success and challenges in their diabetes management, participants then discuss their photographs in group classes.